Tokyo must-see sakura spots

-The Park is very large.
-I had been going for walk for about 2 hours.
-I felt Japanese garden inside the park with cherry blossoms were also beautiful.
+The park is very large.
+I had been going for a walk for about 2 hours.
+I felt the Japanese garden inside the park with cherry blossoms was also beautiful.

 By the way, Shinjuku Gyoen is the setting for “Koto no ha no niwa” which is the anime movie I introduced in this blog.（→The exhibition of Makoto Shinkai)

-This hut is an important place of the story.
+This hut is an important place in the story.
 Some Anime fans visit the real-life locations of the work in Japan.
 Some people might have done so also that day.

 Many people enjoyed sakura in the park!
 I recommend Shinjuku Gyoen if you want to have the time to relax and watch the sakura.
 You can set on and watch the sakura while eating.
 You can walk slowly and stop to take photos.